Carfentanyl: Deadly Elephant Sedative Killing People

 According to the Centers for Disease Control & Prevention, heroin overdose rates nearly quadrupled between the years 2002 and 2013.
 With Carfentanyl’s advent as a heroin co-ingredient, overdose rates have just now started to reflect this new trend.

 In effect, prescription opiate users transition over to heroin in search of a more intense “high” effect.
 This, combined with the drastic price difference between heroin and prescription opiates opens up a floodgate of new heroin users and potential Carfentanyl victims.

 Opiate addiction dangers are not to be taken lightly.
 These drugs have the ability to take over brain and body functions within a fairly short period of time.

 Opiates disrupt the mind in such a way that drug-using behaviors keep increasing in spite of any negative consequences that result.
 This means opiate addiction can take hold without a person’s even knowing it.

 The added risk of encountering Carfentanyl along the way is yet another opiate addiction danger to consider.

 If you’re struggling with opiate addiction and need help finding a treatment program, we can help.
-Call our helpline at to speak with one of our addiction specialists.
+Call our helpline at 800-598-5053 (Who Answers?) to speak with one of our addiction specialists.